Stuart Monro: Career

-He was made an Honorary Fellow of the University of Edinburgh (School of Geosciences) in 2005 and from September 2007, he has also served as a member of the University Court of the University of Edinburgh.
-From September 2011 till 31 July 2014 he served as Vice-Convenor of Court.
+He was made an Honorary Fellow of the University of Edinburg] (School of Geosciences) in 2005 and from September 2007, he has also served as a member of the University Court of the University of Edinburgh.
+From September 2011 till 31 July 2014, he served as Vice-Convenor of Court.
 He was appointed a visiting professor in the School of Geosciences at the University of Edinburgh in February 2008 and an Honorary Professor from February 2014.
 In 2014 he was appointed as a member of the University Court of the University of St Andrews.

 Monro is a Chartered Geologist and Fellow of the Geological Society and was awarded the Society's Distinguished Service Award in 2009.
 In 2010 he was elected a Fellow of the Royal Society of Edinburgh and in 2014 made an Honorary Fellow of the Royal Scottish Geographical Society.
 He has an honorary doctorate from the Open University (DUniv) from Heriot-Watt University (DSc) and from University of Edinburgh (DSc).
 He was awarded the title of Officer of the Order of the British Empire (OBE) for services to science in HM Queen Elizabeth II's New Year Honours list, announced on 30 December 2006.

-In 2021, the Geological Society reprimanded Monro after allegations he "shouted, spat and made sexist comments" at Anna Grayson, former host of Natural World, at a 1999 Geological Society event, determining that he had behaved in an “unprofessional manner”.
-The Society said that Monro’s behaviour was “out of character” and confirmed that no further action would be taken.
+In 2021, the Geological Society reprimanded Monro after allegations he "shouted, spat and made sexist comments" at Anna Grayson, former host of Natural World, at a 1999 Geological Society event, determining that he had behaved in an "unprofessional manner".
+The Society said that Monro's behaviour was "out of character" and confirmed that no further action would be taken.